top of page

 Where demand has increased significantly.

-You're not getting:👉 "Sydney quality at half the price"
+You're not getting: 👉 "Sydney quality at half the price."

-You're getting:👉 a different lifestyle at a different price point.
+You're getting: 👉 a different lifestyle at a different price point.

 2. Suburb choice matters more than expected

 In Sydney, suburban differences are often gradual.
+In the Illawarra, they can be significant.

 If you're still narrowing this down, the Illawarra suburb match calculator is a good starting point.